elminabrkic/se441-hw8-elminabrkic/SUBMISSION.md

 ![](screenshots/docker-composer-compose-up.jpg)

-Your browser accessing the “Veterinarians” page of the website from your local con- tainer.
+Your browser accessing the “Veterinarians” page of the website from your local container.

 ![](screenshots/docker-compose-app-4.jpg)